divyapursley/ELK-stack/README.md

 What is the main advantage of automating configuration with Ansible?
 - Ansible can with platform, configuration management, application deployment, intra-service orchestration and provisioning.

-1.It can manage the infrastructure, networks, operating systems and services that you are already using.
+<br />1.It can manage the infrastructure, networks, operating systems and services that you are already using.
-2.No extra software on your servers means more resources for your applications.
+<br />2.No extra software on your servers means more resources for your applications.
-3.Ansible provides Orchestration in the sense of aligning the business request with the applications, data, and infrastructure.
+<br />3.Ansible provides Orchestration in the sense of aligning the business request with the applications, data, and infrastructure.
-4.Ansible has powerful features that can enable you to model even the most complex IT workflows.
+<br />4.Ansible has powerful features that can enable you to model even the most complex IT workflows.
-5.Ansible uses a simple syntax written in YAML, called playbooks.
+<br />5.Ansible uses a simple syntax written in YAML, called playbooks.

 The playbook implements the following tasks: